ovska/FlameCsv/docs/docs/architecture.md

 as the sign-bit of the end index), and the expectation that no single CSV field needs over 29 bits (536&nbsp;870&nbsp;912) to store the quote/escape count.

+Numerous optimization techniques have been trialed to improve performance until eventually settling on this approach.
+Attempted optimizations include: double laning SIMD, storing EOL's in a separate array for fast TZCNT-lookups, pre-calculating field/record ranges, using POPCNT to unroll control character parsing, and general shuffling and reorganizing the code to produce better JIT ASM.

 ## Writing